Showing 1 - 1 OF 1

 Note: Responsibilities may vary based on service-specific policies and guidance.
 Make sure to check with your service branch for sponsor training requirements.

 Overall, the Sponsorship Program aims to:

 For more information on the Sponsorship Program, contact your installation Military and Family Support Center.

 Sponsors are assigned to inbound personnel by the gaining units.
 Once your new unit at Kadena receives official notification of your assignment, the unit Commander Support Staff will assign a sponsor to you.
 Your sponsor will then make contact via telephone/e-mail to conduct a needs assessment.
-With a copy of your PCS orders, your sponsor can obtain a Postal Service Center mailbox for you and notify you of your new forwarding address to ensure no interruption in mail service.
+With a copy of your PCS orders, your sponsor can obtain a Postal Service Center mailbox for you 30 days prior to arrival and notify you of your new forwarding address to ensure no interruption in mail service.
 Your sponsor can also assist lodging arrangements and provide transportation for you from the airport.